 8. Leave No Trace!

-The guidebook, “The Oklahoma Climber’s Guide” by Chuck Lohn is an older guidebook which is currently out of print.
-There is rumored to be a 2nd edition printed someday.
+o The guidebook, “The Oklahoma Climber’s Guide” by Chuck Lohn is an older guidebook which is currently out of print.
+Used copies sometimes show up on Amazon.

-The USGS quadrangle for Elk Mountain is Quanah Mountain and the quad for the rest of the refuge is Odetta.
+o The USGS quadrangle for Elk Mountain is Quanah Mountain and the quad for the rest of the surrounding area is Odetta.

 Lawton, Oklahoma is 25 miles southeast and has everything you need including hotels, restaurants, Wal-Mart, etc. Closer in, Medicine Park borders the refuge on the east side and has a small grocery/convenience store.
 Most get supplies/food at the Loves truck stop at exit 45.
 There is also a Burger King and Sidewinders bar (strip joint) at exit 45.